armanakbari/FourConnectAI/README.md

+# Four Connect Game

+This was the final project for Artificial Intelligence course.

 "FourConnect," also known as "Connect Four," is a classic two-player connection game that involves strategy and critical thinking.
 The objective of the game is to be the first player to connect four of your own colored discs in a row, either horizontally, vertically, or diagonally, on a grid.

 Here's a brief introduction to the game: